 Most days, we will depart the hotel between 8 and 9 a.m. and do our group visits throughout the morning.
 Occasionally we will have lunch together, more often not.
 Sometimes we will continue touring after lunch; on other days there will be some free time.
 Some days will have several hours of free time; others will have very little or none at all.

 You should plan on seeing your family physician or a travel doctor at least four to six weeks prior to departure, preferably earlier, to talk about routine vaccinations.
 For more information on travel health, visit cdc.gov or who.it.

 The program fee is $5,685 per person, until January 31, 2015.
-Based on double occupancy, it includes discussions led by Karen Cherewatuk and Anne Groton, accommodations, breakfast daily and group meals as listed on the itinerary, admissions for group activities, ground transportation (except for airport transfers) and gratuities to group guides, drivers, and meal servers.
+Based on double occupancy, it includes discussions led by Karen Cherewatuk and Anne Groton, accommodations, breakfast daily and group meals as listed on the itinerary, admissions for group activities, ground transportation (except for airport transfers), the flight from Athens to Rome, and gratuities to group guides, drivers, and meal servers.
 After January 31, 2015, the program fee is $5,835 per person.
 At any time, add $685 for single occupancy.

-Airfare to Athens and from Rome is not included.
+Airfare from your home town to Athens and from Rome back home is not included.
 Participants are solely responsible for all expenses not specifically included in the program fee.
 Examples of excluded expenses include: international airfare • airport transfers • any passport or visa fees • any recommended immunizations or vaccinations • accident / baggage / trip cancellation insurance • beverages, including at group meals • laundry • dry cleaning • phone charges • room service or other items of a personal nature • expenses incurred during free time or non-group activities • lunch and dinner, unless specifically included on program itinerary.